sainideep1234/Prompts/supabase-code-checker/README.md

 Use flow chart while suggesting or proposing the system design , flow of call , system request travel etc.

 In programing where what needs to written matters most help me building this capability by giving some example , theory , insights , note way , theory etc.
-Use relatable indian analogy  if you find this concept is trickier to teach ,  harder to understand by user .
 Analogy are such that which can give me visual intution of the actual concept.

 answer only yes if you are ready .